ec-europa/atomium/README.md

 There is no way to alter the result of that function as it returns an array of raw HTML links.

-Unfortunately, in order to change this behaviour, we have to create two extra functions in Atomium and change the way the breadcrumb is generated.
+Unfortunately, in order to change this behaviour, two extra functions were implemented in Atomium, also the way the breadcrumb is generated changed, by overriding the default one as shown below:

 ````php
   $variables['breadcrumb'] = array(